Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Join Zoom/Join Zoom with Security Enhancements/readme.md

 * Build the SIP string for the user, rather than have them build it

 ## What You'll Need
-* Cisco Room device on ce 9.8.X or greater (Works on Cloud registered endpoints too)
+* Cisco Room device on ce9.8.X or greater (Works on Cloud registered endpoints too)
 * Admin Access
 * Some Knowledge on the Macro Editor
 * Some Knowledge on Editing Scripts